Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- The images used for the dataset were sourced from this [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves) site.

 ## Acknowledgements (optional)